bessavagner/deckcards/README.md

 ## Basic usage

-The ```deckofcards``` modules provide a framework to implement a game of cards in python.
+The ```deckcards``` modules provide a framework to implement a game of cards in python.
 For details on cards and games of cards check out [this wikipedia page](https://en.wikipedia.org/wiki/Standard_52-card_deck).

 The two main classes are ```Card``` and ```Deck```.